Business

 12. New strategies.
 Your trusted advisors may notice new possibilities faster than you.
 If you build a long-lasting partnership, there is a good chance that your vendor will suggest valuable ideas to help you stay ahead of your competition.

 13. You are future-proof.
 Building relationships is what business is all about.
-Having good relationships with your favorite vendors brings value over time to your company and you personally.
+Having good relationships with your vendors brings value over time to your company and you personally.
 For example, if you ever decide to start new endeavors or decide to change jobs, you’ll already know who you can count on.

 All vendors want you to stay with them and will always do their best to deliver.
 But not all vendors can become your trusted advisors.
 So work with a number of companies, learn about them, and pay attention to things they excel at.
 Consider if you enjoy working with them.
 Some companies won’t be a right fit, and you’ll learn about the cons of having multiple vendors.